………. you really need to know.

 Beginning around the fifth week of pregnancy, the grasping reflex emerges.

-Once born, this reflex makes it possible for baby to hang onto mum’s hair or dad’s nose!
+Once born, this reflex makes it possible for baby to hang unsupported (and onto mum’s hair or dad’s nose!)

 Great for a baby!
 Not for a school-age child.
-Most should fade into the background in the first year of life.
+Most primitive infant reflexes should fade into the background in the first year of life.

 2. If these primitive infant reflexes persist they can prevent maturation of the brain.